UIZ.CARE Pilot Project – Frequently Asked Questions (FAQ)

 3. What makes UIZ.CARE different from other digital health tools?

-Unlike many digital tools that focus only on video consultations or basic mental health surveys, UIZ.CARE:
+Unlike many apps that focus only on video consultations or basic self-assessment, UIZ.CARE is designed for GPs and patients together:

 -